Leonard Davis was born in Forest Hill, London 7 July 1882

-At the 1891 Census, the parents, ten children, a general servant and nursemaid were living at the Wesleyian Parsonage, Lewisham.
+At the 1891 Census, his parents, ten children, a general servant and nursemaid were living at the Wesleyian Parsonage, Lewisham.

 A decade later at the 1901 Census, the family were living at 4 Church Street, Southport, Lancashire.
 Leonard was still a student, while his older sisters were variously teaching, a governess or an art student.

 Educated at Truro and Harrogate Colleges, Leonard graduated with a BA from London and then went to teach at Hymers College, Hull.
-He then went up to Queen’s College, Oxford where he gained a first in moderations, won a scholarship and contiuned to complete an MA in Litterae Humaniores.
+He then went up to Queen’s College, Oxford where he gained a first in moderations, won a scholarship and continued to complete an MA in Literae Humaniores.
 Ather this he joined the He the staff of St Edward’s School, Oxford as a Classical Master.